manoa-exchange/manoa-exchange.github.io/index.md

 <img src="doc/screencapture-manoaexchange-2023-12-07-11_07_57.png" alt="concept-landing">

+### Signed In Landing
+This landing page includes the home page for the website as well as filtering funtionality

 ### Profile Page

 The profile page displays the user's personal information as well as other social links.
 Their posts are visible.